abstractiondev/AzureWebFarm/README.md

 Note: If you include a `web.config` file in the background worker folder within the web deploy package then it will not be overwritten by the `web.config` file deployed to the website.

 ## Contributions ##
-If you would like to contribute to this project then feel free to communicate with myself via Twitter [@robdmoore](http://twitter.com/robdmoore) or alternatively send a pull request.
+If you would like to contribute to this project then feel free to communicate with us via Twitter [@robdmoore](http://twitter.com/robdmoore) / [@mdaviesnet](http://twitter.com/mdaviesnet) or alternatively send a pull request.

 ## Changelog ##